Benefits Of Needle Exchange Programs

 NSPs also provide other health benefits, including reducing the number of injuries and overdoses.
 In addition, they help people who inject drugs to access other health services, including addiction treatment and mental health services.

-See also Do Needle Exchange Programs Work
+See also Needle Exchange Duluth Mn

 NSPs are also an important part of reducing the spread of hepatitis C. Hepatitis C is the most common blood-borne virus in Australia, and the majority of people who contract hepatitis C do so through injecting drugs.
 NSPs are one of the most effective ways of preventing the spread of hepatitis C.